 On March 4, 2022, the Company issued and granted to each of Messrs.
 Kanders, Walbrecht, and Kuehne, restricted stock awards comprised of 500,000, 100,000 and 100,000 restricted shares of the Company's common stock, respectively, pursuant to the 2015 Stock Incentive Plan, all of which will vest if, on or before March 4, 2032, the closing share price of the Company's common stock shall have equaled or exceeded \$50.00 per share for twenty consecutive trading days.
 In determining to grant the restricted stock awards to each of Messrs.
-Kanders, Walbrecht, and Kuehne, the Compensation Committee and the Board of Directors took into account, among other things, their respective contributions to the Company's performance and achievement of certain milestones during the year ended December 31, 2021, including, but not limited to: (i) revenues achieved by the Company in 2021 as compared to 2020, (ii) helping the Company to successfully navigate through challenges of the COVID-19 pandemic, including and integrating Rhino-Rack and MAXTRAX in 2021, and (v) completing a secondary public offering in the amount of \$85 million.
+Kanders, Walbrecht, and Kuehne, the Compensation Committee and the Board of Directors took into account, among other things, their respective contributions to the Company's performance and achievement of certain milestones during the year ended December 31, 2021, including, but not limited to: (i) revenues achieved by the Company in 2021 as compared to 2020, (ii) helping the Company to successfully navigate through challenges of the COVID-19 pandemic, including corresponding supply chain and logistic challenges, (iii) the increased total shareholder return as of December 31, 2021 compared to as of December 31, 2020, (iv) acquiring and integrating Rhino-Rack and MAXTRAX in 2021, and (v) completing a secondary public offering in the amount of \$85 million.